ddelsizov/jenkins-ansible-environment/README.md

 Of course, it can be modified and updated as needed.

+I had to clone a whole role from ansible galaxy and suply it manually, as it needed modifications in order to resolve a problem where it errors out on python-selinx configuration step.

+Common problem with availability/naming of python3 packages for centos8.

 Jenkins should be accessible on http://localhost:8090 , the Webserver container, should be accessible on http://localhost:8888

 # To Do